 Kidist is a program specialist at the Center for Global Health Impact and the Institute for Leadership Impact at Southern Methodist University.
 Prior to this role, Kidist worked in project development at the Corporation for National & Community Service, and in consulting and program support for the World Bank Group.
 She also served as a research assistant at George Mason University and at the Institute for Security Studies.

 Kidist earned her B.A. in International Development at George Mason University and her M.A. in Sustainable Development from the School for International Training.
 She is currently pursuing her Doctor of Liberal Studies (D.L.S.) at Southern Methodist University.
 Her research focuses on human-centered design thinking for sustainable development in the context of sub-Saharan Africa.

 Kidist loves Mediterranean cuisine, almost as much as she enjoys injera be wot (a traditional Ethiopian food).

 Tewodros earned his B.S. in Electrical Engineering in 2017, at Bahir Dar Institute of Technology,

 Michael earned his B. S. degree from Hawassa University in the field of Electromechanical Engineering.

 He has worked as a HVAC system supervisor and in the FDRE Air Force UAV production department.

 Eyob earned his B. S. in Electrical Engineering, at the Ethiopian Defense Engineering College.
 His academic specialization was in Electrical Equipment Design.

-Eyob has more than 6 years of experience in the Ethiopia Air Force.
-His role in the EAF includes electronics and electrical specialist, electrical&electronics workshop supervisor, Avionics section head and electronics and electrical course lecturer.
-He also has two years experience working at Glitter Biomedical technology, where he installed and programmed PLC and Microcontroller-based machines.
+Eyob has more than 6 years of experience in the Ethiopia Air Force, serving as electronics and electrical specialist, electrical&electronics workshop supervisor, Avionics section head, and electronics&electrical course lecturer.
+He also has 2 years experience working at Glitter Biomedical Technology, where he installed and programmed PLC and Microcontroller-based machines.